 Growth and geographic shifts in population may lead to an increase in the number of professional sports teams.
-Some professional sports leagues may expand to new cities in the United States, creating new teams and new job opportunities for individuals looking to become professional athletes.
+Some professional sports leagues may expand to new cities in the United States, forming new teams and job opportunities for prospective professional athletes.